greenfork/greensky/posts/2020-05-10-how-to-write-a-blog,-part+2.md

 Thirdly, we need a markdown parser.
 You might want to use a different format:
 Asciidoc, Org-mode, reStructuredText - but I will use markdown here.
 It's good enough.
-Every popular language has a library for that already and Nim has it as well - [nim-markdown].
+Every popular language has a library for that and Nim is not an exception, I will use [nim-markdown].

 [nim-markdown]: https://github.com/soasme/nim-markdown